Shadow Ops: Red Mercury: Plot

 Back at base, Kate is furious at Vlady's escape, while Hayden reveals Vlady's true identity as an American special forces operative.
-He learns that Vlady has two Red Mercury bombs, not just one.
+He learns that Vlady has, not one, but two Red Mercury bombs.
 Galena reveals that the Red Mercury bombs can only be armed through a chemical process known only to a scientist named Boris in Chechnya.
 Hayden and his team travel to Chechnya to stop Vlady, but are once again too late.
 Vlady has Boris arm the bombs, then kills him and escapes, leaving behind a boobytrap for Hayden.
 Hayden next pursues Vlady onto a Lebanese freighter, but is yet again unable to prevent Vlady's escape.
 However, he learns that Vlady is heading to Syria, and pursues him there.

 The plot then returns to the opening mission, and proceeds as before up to the detonation of the Red Mercury bomb.
 In the aftermath of the nuclear explosion, Hayden regains consciousness just as he is being retrieved by the captain of the aircraft carrier, who informs him that his team has been killed, and that Yuri and Galena have possession of the second Red Mercury bomb and are on their way to the G8 summit in Paris, France, while Kate also left the carrier to pursue them.
 Hayden realizes that Vlady was just a distraction for Yuri and Galena's plot to assassinate the G8 world leaders.

-Pursuing them onto a high speed train bound for France, Hayden discovers that Galena is actually a hostage, and it is Kate who is the mastermind behind the plot to nuclearly impeach the world leaders, with Yuri as her partner.
+Pursuing them onto a high speed train bound for France, Hayden discovers that Galena is a hostage, and that Kate is the mastermind behind the plot to kill the world leaders, with Yuri as her partner.
 Yuri declares his motives as allowing Russia to regain her former glory, but is abruptly killed by Kate, who indicates their motives are not the same.
 Kate simply wants to "shake things up" by killing the world leaders, whom she views as ineffectual and corrupt, and reset the world back to its roots.
 Hayden and Galena set out to stop her, with Hayden fighting his way alongside French RAID officers through Paris under siege from Kate's elite Russian troopers.
-Hayden finally confronts Kate in a climactic showdown on top of the Eiffel Tower, with Kate attacking from a circling attack helicopter.
-Kate is eventually struck by gunfire and falls from the helicopter to her death, dropping the Red Mercury bomb in the process.
+Hayden confronts Kate in a climactic showdown on top of the Eiffel Tower, with Kate attacking from a circling attack helicopter.
+Kate is eventually struck by gunfire and falls from the helicopter to her death, dropping the Red Mercury bomb.
 Galena shows up to try and disarm the bomb; she succeeds in disabling the nuclear element, but the conventional explosives will still go off.
-Hayden and Galena successfully escape to the bottom of the tower just as the bomb explodes at the top.
+Hayden and Galena escape to the bottom of the tower just as the bomb explodes at the top.
 The two of them share a kiss as a crowd of Parisians cheers them on.

+Reception

+Shadow Ops: Red Mercury received "mixed or average" reviews, according to review aggregator Metacritic.